Living in the United States

 To ensure a safe and secure environment, Columbia College provides security services through the Campus Safety office.
 Campus safety assists with: after-dark escorts, parking and traffic control, opening and securing buildings and rooms, and safety inspections.
 Students in need of assistant may contact a Campus Safety Officer at 573-875-7315.

 In the case of an emergency, contact emergency services by dialing 911 from any telephone.
 This number will connect you to the fire department, police department or an ambulance.

-Many international students take will utilize on campus employment to provide grow their professional experiences while attending college.
+Many international students will utilize on campus employment to gain professional experience while attending college.
 Once you are settled on campus and comfortable with your studies, having a job may be a good idea.
 You can earn extra money, meet new people and make new friends, improve your communication skills and learn how to manage your time more effectively.
 Campus jobs look good on a resume, too, and may provide strong references for future employment or graduate school.

 Good friends help make Columbia College more than just a school and create a wonderful place to experience American life.
 As in other cultures, it takes time to form close relationships in the United States.

 In order to form lasting friendships with your fellow Cougars, you are encouraged to meet people through classes, campus activities, and the residence halls.
 Columbia College recommends that you participate in residential life, various campus organizations and the Conversation Partner Program.
 Finally, find a student or tutor who can help you with homework or studying.
 Each of these activities will help you meet new people and form lasting friendships.

 All Columbia College international students are required to participate in the mandatory health insurance program.
 Students will be responsible for the cost of this service.